ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

 }
 ```

+### Service Utilities

-We need code to create our *service*.
-It needs to create an instance of `TService` which:
+We need code to create and manage our *service*.

+It must create an instance of `TService` which:

 1. May or may not have DI dependancies.
 2. May or may not implement `IDisposable` and/or `IAsyncDisposable`.
 3. May be an interface or base class service definition in the ServiceContainer.

-Luckily there's a little known utility `ActivatorUtilities` we can use.
+`ActivatorUtilities` is a little known utility class that creates and populates object instances with dependancies.

-The solution implements this functionality as extension methods to `IServiceContainer`.
-The code is deceptively simple:
+The code implements extension methods on `IServiceContainer` to provide the functionality.
+It's deceptively simple:

 ```csharp
 public static class ServiceUtilities